Artificial Intelligence Explained: Trends, Laws, Tools, and FAQs

 Q4: How is AI used in daily life?

-Q5: Can AI think like humans?
+Q5: Can AI think like human beings?

 Final Thought